-- Double Majors: If you are interested in double majoring in Plant & Environmental Soil Science or Turfgrass Science please contact Megan Teel to make an appointment.
+- Double Majors: If you are interested in double majoring in Plant & Environmental Soil Science or Turfgrass Science please contact LeAnn Hague to make an appointment.

-- Transfers: If you are interested in transferring into the Soil and Crop Sciences Department you may view the transfer plan and then contact Megan Teel.
+- Transfers: If you are interested in transferring into the Soil and Crop Sciences Department you may view the TGSC Transfer Plan or the PSSC Transfer Plan and then contact LeAnn Hague.